total-typescript/total-typescript-book/book-content/book.md

 As well as function parameters, you can also annotate variables.

-Here’s an example of some variables, with their associated types.
+Here's an example of some variables, with their associated types.

 ```typescript
 let albumTitle: string = "Midnights";